Church of Scientology: Service organizations

 Church of Scientology organizations that are public-facing are called "service orgs".
 The two main types of services offered to the public are auditing and auditor training.
 Auditing is the 'counseling', and training teaches how to audit.
 The levels of auditing and training are charted and described on The Bridge to Total Freedom.
 All service organizations are separate corporate entities, are licensed as franchises, and pay a percentage of their gross revenues to International Management.
-Hubbard's image and writing are ubiquitous in service orgs, and each maintains a corporate-style office set aside for Hubbard's reincarnation, with a plaque on the desk bearing his name, and a pad of paper with a pen for him to continue writing.
+By 2011, the Church was claiming over 700 centers in 65 countries.
+Hubbard's image and writing are prominent in service orgs, and each maintains a corporate-style office set aside for Hubbard's reincarnation, with a plaque on the desk bearing his name, and a pad of paper with a pen for him to continue writing.